u-mad-mary/CS/reports/LAB5_REPORT_Web Authentication & Authorisation.md

 So, when the user wants to perform a particular operation he should specify it and the function will call the class, setting the key and performing the desired operation.

-For executing, a particular cipher the users makes a choice, putting as endpoint “/ciphers/theDesiredCipherName” and sending the post request with the mode, key, and text for performing the chosen cipher.
+For executing, a particular cipher the users makes a choice, putting as path “/ciphers/theDesiredCipherName” and sending the post request with the mode, key, and text for performing the chosen cipher.

 ```python
 app.route("/ciphers/<cipher>", methods=["POST"])